Trouble comes this day….

 What People Are Saying

 Not much, since editorial reviews and small press/self-published books are an increasingly difficult pairing.
-Here are links to all the reviews found to date: a glowing post (from a friend of the author) on the Facebook Page, a couple of customer reviews on Barnes and Noble, and a few more on Amazon and Goodreads.
+Here are a couple of links to reviews found to date on Amazon and Goodreads.

 If you have read and enjoyed it, a rating (or, better yet, a brief review) on any of the online sales sites—and/or, if you’re a member, on the book’s page on Goodreads—would be very helpful.
 Thank you.